samdalvai/Wordle/README.md

 ## Project
 A command line version of the game `Wordle` using `Typescript` and functional programming paradigm.
+The original game can be played online at his [link](https://www.nytimes.com/games/wordle/index.html).

 ## Requirements
 * Node.js